-The Leaders of Health Volunteer Engagement (LOHVE) Network was founded in 2011 by Sharon Walsh from Bendigo Health (Chair) and Kerryn Mitchell from Northeast Health Wangaratta as an opportunity to gather health volunteer managers and coordinators in the Central and Northern regions of Victoria.
-This network has grown from eight attendees at the first meeting to now more than 150 members from all across Australia and New Zealand.
-This is a sector specific network that hosts members from public and private, rural, regional and metropolitan hospitals and community health, palliative care, residential aged care and health associations.
+The Leaders of Health Volunteer Engagement (LOHVE) Network was founded in 2011 by Sharon Walsh from Bendigo Health (Chair) and Kerryn Mitchell from Northeast Health Wangaratta.
+This network has grown from eight to more than 200 members from all across Australia, New Zealand and the USA.
+This is a health sector specific network that hosts members from public and private hospitals and health services, community health, aged care and regional, rural and remote communities.

 We value feedback from patients, family members and carers.